In Arizona, a closely watched vote to decide solar policy's fate

-LOS ANGELES (Reuters) - Proponents of solar power will face off with Arizona’s biggest utility on Thursday in a last-ditch effort to sway regulators who are preparing to rule on the fate of a little-known solar subsidy that, if altered, would be a blow to the burgeoning U.S. rooftop solar industry in one of its biggest markets.
+LOS ANGELES, Nov 14 (Reuters) - Proponents of solar power will face off with Arizona’s biggest utility on Thursday in a last-ditch effort to sway regulators who are preparing to rule on the fate of a little-known solar subsidy that, if altered, would be a blow to the burgeoning U.S. rooftop solar industry in one of its biggest markets.

 The Arizona Corporation Commission’s expected vote will be watched closely by utility and solar players far beyond the Grand Canyon State.
 That’s because the two industries are increasingly at odds over a policy known as net metering, which allows homeowners with rooftop solar systems to sell the power they don’t use back to their utilities at retail rates.